TATTO 600

 The course covers topics such as academic integrity and Emory’s Honor Code, inclusive pedagogy, managing conflict in the classroom, designing effective lesson plans, accessibility, and online teaching and learning.
 Additionally, students will have the opportunity to design, deliver, and assess a short lesson plan alongside a group of their peers under the guidance of experienced teachers.

 The course is in a hybrid format: students complete asynchronous work beginning in early August and engage in two days of in-person workshops the week before the start of fall classes.
-In 2024, the in-person components of TATTO 600 are projected to take place on August 22-23.
-The in-person modules do not have remote alternatives; students who cannot attend the in-person modules must wait until the next fall term to complete TATTO 600.
+In 2024, the in-person components of TATTO 600 are projected to take place on August 22-23.* The in-person modules do not have remote alternatives; students who cannot attend the in-person modules must wait until the next fall term to complete TATTO 600.
+You must attend all asynchronous and in-person components to complete TATTO 600.